Jazz Band and Percussion Ensemble to perform

-Northwestern College’s Jazz Band and Percussion Ensemble will perform a concert on Friday, May 2, at 7:30 p.m. in Christ Chapel.
-The event is free and open to the public.
+Northwestern College’s Jazz Band and Percussion Ensemble will present a concert on Saturday, Nov.
+14, at 7:30 p.m. in Christ Chapel.
+The public is invited to attend.